-Do you agree to receive the market sounding, which means that you will receive information that (name of investment firm) considers not to be inside information?
+You will receive a market sounding, which means that you will receive information that [INVESTMENT FIRM] considers not to be inside information.

 You need to make your own assessment as to whether you are in possession of inside information and at which point you cease to be in possession of such inside information.